Join us to help create the world’s biggest study of the causes of ME/CFS

 We’re focusing on recruiting from the UK for now and are already well on our way with early sign-ups.
 But we’ll expand to other countries if necessary, so if you’re outside the UK, please do sign up now.
 You must be 16 or over to take part.

-The study is being led by Professor Chris Ponting of the Medical Research Council Human Genetics Unit at the University of Edinburgh in collaboration with the UK ME/CFS Biobank at the London School of Hygiene & Tropical Medicine.
+The study is being led by Professor Chris Ponting of the Medical Research Council Human Genetics Unit at the University of Edinburgh in collaboration with the CureME team at the London School of Hygiene & Tropical Medicine.

 People with ME/CFS are at the heart of the study, with a patient and a carer as co-investigators alongside the scientists and a steering group of people with the illness, carers and charities.
 The work is funded by the Medical Research Council and the National Institute for Health Research.